Tell me anyway!

 A common modern comedy subversion is to have one character say the phrase to another with the response "So it's classified?" they then answer "no, I just feel like killing you."

 Compare Just Between You and Me, in which a Big Bad tells the hero something they shouldn't before they kill them.

 See the Supercut Mashup trailer of this line being said a bunch in films.

 Japanese speakers don't have this Stock Phrase, but people like Heero Yuy skip straight to "omae wo korosu" (literally "I will kill you") when people like Relena Dorlian find out too much.

 In the New 52 version of Resurrection Man, Mitch asks a demon what he's planning, and gets the reply "I could tell you that, but then I'd have to kill you.
 Repeatedly."

-In Tempest of the Fae a goblin operating the mine cart Harry, Hermione and Luna rode in said "If I told you, you'd have to kill me."
-The stated rationale was that while it wasn't technically illegal for them to be in possession of that particular information, offering it freely would count as treason.
+In Tempest of the Fae a goblin operating the mine cart Harry, Hermione and Luna ride in says "If I told you, you'd have to kill me."
+The stated rationale is that while it isn't technically illegal for them to be in possession of that particular information, offering it freely would count as treason.

 Agent One uses this is Johnny English.
 When Johnny himself tries it later, he gets the response "I'd like to see you try."

 In one of the The Witcher books, Geralt finds himself present during a sorcerous putsch, and the putchists capture him.
 Asking the leader what's going on, he is told sarcastically,

 Philippa Eilhart: "Blessed are those who do not know, for they shall live a while longer."